mainouraldeen/Assembler/README.md

 later.
 3.3.2 Data Declarations
 Format for declarations: name: data_type value(s)
-• create storage for variable of the specified type with given name and specified value
-• Storage types are:
-o .word value which allocates 4 bytes of memory and fill them by the given initial value o .space n which allocates n uninitialized words (n*4 bytes).
-• value(s) usually gives initial value(s); for storage type .space, gives number of spaces to be allocated
+â€¢ create storage for variable of the specified type with given name and specified value â€¢ Storage types are: o .word value which allocates 4 bytes of memory and fill them by the given initial value o .space n which allocates n uninitialized words (n*4 bytes). â€¢ value(s) usually gives initial value(s); for storage type .space, gives number of spaces to be allocated
 Examples:
 var1: .word 3 # create a single integer variable (4 bytes) with initial value 3